 Private universities in Norway

-There are a few private universities such as BI or NLA, and these have a tuition.
+There are a few private universities such as BI or NLA, and these have a tuition for everyone.
 We don’t have all that many private universities in Norway, and most of the private universities are specialized in niche education like theology.

 The government pays these universities as well, but part of the operational cost is from co-payments in form of tuition.
 These universities are free to choose their own tuition fee, but expect around 70 – 100 000 NOK per semester.